IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/factory-method.md

 ## Idea

 Define an interface for creating an object, but let subclasses decide which class to instantiate.
-Factory Method lets a class defer instantiation to subclasses.
+Factory method lets a class defer instantiation to subclasses.

 ## Explanation